Codecademy/docs/content/ai/concepts/neural-networks/terms/artificial-neural-networks/artificial-neural-networks.md

 ### ANN

-- Neural Networks are the core for ML algorithms, Neural Networks are trained on specific datasets which it extracts the information from & passes it through different layers searching for patterns.
+- Neural networks are the core for machine learning algorithms, A neural network is trained on specific datasets which it extracts the information from and passes it through different layers searching for patterns.
-- Once Neural Networks are trained on a dataset it can start to encounter new scenarios & start making predictions based off that previous dataset.
+- Once a neural networks is trained on a dataset it can start to encounter new scenarios and start making predictions based off that previous dataset.